-If Mumford and Sons, the Beastie Boys, the Avett Bros and 70s rock got together and had a baby, it may sound something like Judah & the Lion.
-This Nashville-based foursome combine elements of folk, pop, rock, and hip-hop – with a swirl of twangy banjos, picking mandolins, and a high dose of meaty vocals from frontman Judah Akers.
-Along with Akers, the band rounds out with Brian McDonald on mandolin, drummer Spencer Cross, and Nate Zuercher, who holds the affectionate title of “banjo wiz.”
+If Mumford and Sons, the Beastie Boys, the Avett Bros and 70s rock got together and had a baby, it might sound something like Judah & the Lion.
+The Nashville-based foursome combine elements of folk, pop, rock, and hip-hop – with a swirl of twangy banjos, picking mandolins, and a high dose of meaty vocals from frontman Judah Akers.
+Along with Akers, the band is rounded out by Brian McDonald on mandolin, drummer Spencer Cross, and Nate Zuercher, who holds the affectionate title of “banjo wiz.”

 AXS: Can you describe your sound and how you guys have evolved as a band?

 Nate Zuercher: The first year or so as a band, we were kind of stuck in the folk realm of like Mumford and Sons, the Avett Brothers and such; mainly because of the instruments we were playing like the banjo and mandolin.
 I grew up as a punk metal kid but also loved EDM, and I was in the jazz band at school, so I had all these different influences.
 We all have our own influences.
 With this last record, Folk Hop N’ Roll, we got rid of all the boundaries and all the walls, and we made whatever music that sounded good to us and just be us as a band.

 AXS: All four of you guys come from different parts of the country, grew up listening to all kinds of music.
 What do you bring from Colorado and what turned you on to music?